District

 The Houghton-Portage Township School District is located in Houghton, Michigan, which is part of the Keweenaw Peninsula.
 The School District includes an area of 90.6 square miles with a population of approximately 10,000.
 Along with major employers such as Portage Heath Systems and Michigan Technological University, tourism plays a leading role in the local economic industry.
 With an average of over 200 inches of snow per year in the winter and averaging 70 degrees Fahrenheit in the summer, the residents of the area enjoy a variety of outdoor activities.

 The Houghton-Portage School District, established in 1857, provides the highest quality education in a unique community.
 We have a rich heritage of demanding academics and enriching cultural programs.
-The student population of the Houghton-Portage Township School District is 1,373.
-Kindergartners through fifth graders attend Houghton Elementary School with an enrollment of 619.
+The student population of the Houghton-Portage Township School District is 1,450.
+Kindergartners through fifth graders attend Houghton Elementary School with an enrollment of 630.
 The Houghton Middle School and High School are located in the same building.
-The middle school includes grades sixth through eighth with an enrollment of 343, while the population of the high school is 411 students.
+The middle school includes grades sixth through eighth with an enrollment of about 370, while the population of the high school is approximately 450 students.
 The average graduation rate is 99 % with the average daily attendance rate at 95%.
-The district attracts approximately 35% of its population through the MI School of Choice option.
+Our School of choice is about 45% gross and about 35% net (School of choice in minus school of choice out).
 The District employs over 100 staff members that include secretarial staff, maintenance staff, kitchen staff, paraprofessionals, teachers and administrators.

 Houghton Portage Township School's vision is to be a top-performing inclusive school community where our students acquire confidence and capability to adapt and succeed in an ever-changing world!
 Our mission is to deliver transformative Education to Equip and Empower all students to Achieve.
 E3 = A